att-circ-contrl/SynchBox/README.md

 the `.fcstd` extension were made with the "`FreeCAD`" program.
 Files with `.iges` and `.step` extensions are models exported to industry-standard formats that can be imported into different CAD programs.
+* `diagrams` -- Illustrations that are not mechanical drawings.
 * `drawings` -- Mechanical drawings of boards, cases, and faceplates.
 * `mech` -- CAM files (toolpaths) for cases and faceplates.
 Files with the `.crv` extension were made with Vectric's `VCut` program.
 Files with the